R1-A7-D

 How long does the R1-A7-D battery last?

-The R1-A7-D has a rated battery life of Approx. 1.5 hours (battery-powered, reported) and charges in Not officially disclosed.
+The R1-A7-D has a rated battery life of Approx. 1.5 hours (battery-powered; external power also supported).
 Actual battery performance may vary based on usage intensity, ambient temperature, and specific tasks being performed.
 Heavy workloads like continuous navigation and sensor processing will consume battery faster than idle or standby modes.

 What AI does the R1-A7-D use?

-The R1-A7-D is powered by 8-core body/head compute with optional NVIDIA Jetson Orin module reported at 40–100 TOPS for higher-compute configurations.
+The R1-A7-D is powered by 8-core body processor plus 8-core head processor with 10 TOPS head-module compute; optional NVIDIA Jetson Orin 40–100 TOPS module.
 This AI platform handles the robot's perception processing, decision-making, and autonomous behavior.
 The sophistication of the AI directly impacts how well the robot handles unexpected situations, learns from its environment, and improves over time.

 How does the R1-A7-D compare to the R1?